frigus02/react-native-accessible-selectable/README.md

 > Helpers to build accessible selectable components like checkboxes or radio buttons in React Native

+**The Problem:**

+On double tap VoiceOver will read the content of the focused element.
+When you try to build a custom checkbox and make it accessible, you probably want to add `selected` to the `accessibilityTraits`, depending on whether the checkbox is currently checked or not.
+This works well on focus.
+VoiceOver will announce the state of your component.
+But on double tap it will first read the old state and then the new one.
+This can be quite confusing for users.

+The underlying problem is, that the decision to change the state from "not selected" to "selected" (or vice versa) is done in JavaScript and runs asynchronously after the tap.
+So VoiceOver will start to read before the state has changed.

+**The Solution:**

+This library solves this problem by toggling the "selected" state natively.
+All you need to do to use it, is to wrap your component in a call to `makeSelectable`.
+The downside is, that you cannot cancel the toggle anymore.
+Your component will now have the same restriction as the native [Switch](https://facebook.github.io/react-native/docs/switch.html) component.

+This problem is inherent for VoiceOver.
+TalkBack does not have this issue because it does not read the currently focused element's content on double tap.
+However it also does not give any feedback when toggling between `radiobutton_checked` and `radiobutton_unchecked` state.
+This library implements the suggestion from the [React Native accessibility docs](http://facebook.github.io/react-native/docs/accessibility.html#sending-accessibility-events-android) and sends a manual click event to accounce this state change.

 ## Getting started

 `$ npm install react-native-accessible-selectable --save`